osgi/osgi.enroute.site/_tutorial/020-tutorial_qs.md

 We'll now recreate the quick start example locally as though it were your own greenfield OSGi project.

-It is assumed that you have the required [environment](015-Prerequisite.html#required-tools) installed on your laptop and have created the [settings.xml](015-Prerequisite.html#project-setup-for-snapshot-archetypes) necessary if you are using SNAPSHOT archetypes.
+It is assumed that you have the required [environment](015-Prerequisite.html#required-tools) installed on your laptop.
 {: .note }

 ### Project Setup

 First issue the command to create the project template:

-    $ mvn -s settings.xml archetype:generate -DarchetypeGroupId=org.osgi.enroute.archetype -DarchetypeArtifactId=project -DarchetypeVersion=7.0.0-SNAPSHOT
+    $ mvn archetype:generate -DarchetypeGroupId=org.osgi.enroute.archetype -DarchetypeArtifactId=project -DarchetypeVersion=7.0.0
 {: .shell }

 Filling the project details with appropriate values: